 4. Your dog has eaten certain saltier foods

 Owners with pups that are always thirsty might want to pay attention to what their pets are eating too.
-If they keep getting scraps of human food from the dinner table, these could be too salty for them.
+If they keep getting scraps of human food from the dinner table or poor-quality treats, these could be too salty for them.
 Another important consideration when it comes to diet and its connection to dogs drinking a lot is that pets on dry food are likely to drink more water than those on a wet diet.
 Discuss your dog’s diet and excessive thirst with the vet for the best help and advice.

 5. Your dog’s medication can be a cause